Online Safety Policy

 Policy aims and intention

-This policy will ensure that ACL has a secure framework for remote learning in which staff and learners can work safely.
-Associated policies will be updated to reflect remote learning requirements as they are reviewed.
+This policy will ensure that ACL has a secure framework for online learning in which staff and learners can work safely.
+Associated policies will be updated to reflect online learning requirements as they are reviewed.

 Responsibility Group